-The Company has sold fire extinguisher steel cylinders and aluminum cylinders to ZhongLian Cheng fire fighting Technology Group Company Limited and its subsidiaries and Zhejiang Hengtai Real Estate Joint Stock Co., Ltd..
+The Company has provided inspection services to a company controlled by a director of Zhejiang Hengtai Real Estate Joint Stock Co., Ltd..
 These transactions are qualified for full exemption pursuant to GEM Listing Rules 20.74(1).
 The Group had no material continuing connected transactions during the year.
-Nevertheless, the independent non-executive Directors have examined and confirmed that:
+Nevertheless, the independent non- executive Directors have examined and confirmed that: